 Each county's share of the assets and liabilities cannot be accurately determined since it will depend on the number of counties that are members when the agreement is dissolved.

-Minnesota Counties Information Systems 413 Southeast 7th Avenue Grand Rapids, Minnesota 55744
+Separate financial information can be obtained from: Minnesota Counties Information Systems, 413 Southeast 7th Avenue, Grand Rapids, Minnesota 55744.